 Focus intently on making the absolute most of everything you have been given, and refuse to fall into the mental trap of wishing for the opportunities that have been given to others.

 4. “I couldn’t do it before, so I won’t be able to do it now.”

-When we need reminders of how awesome we can be we peer back into our personal history for examples of times where we just killed it in the pool.
+When we need reminders of how awesome we can be we peer back into our workout log for examples of times where we just killed it in practice.
 Those moments serve as excellent bookmarks in our book of awesome, and reminds us that we are capable of devastating swimming.

 Similarly, when we get into a mental rut we tend to think back to the times where we tried but came up short.
 We search through our performance history to solidify the doubts we have about leveling up our swimming, unfairly focusing on past mistakes.

 Developing a selective memory here is important; learn the lessons of those past failures, and apply them moving forwards.

 How many times have you stopped short of doing a little more at a recent swim practice, or fully chasing your goals because you were worried about what someone else would think?